savochkin/MyTwitter/README.md

 So what does the architecture of your application scream?
 When you look at the top-level directory structure, and the source files in the highest-level package, do they scream “Health Care System,” or “Accounting System,” or “Inventory Management System”?
 Or do they scream “Rails,” or “Spring/Hibernate,” or “ASP”?"

+"If your system architecture is all about the use cases, and if you have kept your frameworks at arm’s length, then you should be able to unit-test all those use cases without any of the frameworks in place.
+You shouldn’t need the web server running to run your tests.
+You shouldn’t need the database connected to run your tests.
+Your Entity objects should be plain old objects that have no dependencies on frameworks or databases or other complications.
+Your use case objects should coordinate your Entity objects.
+Finally, all of them together should be testable in situ, without any of the complications of frameworks."

 This is intended to be a training to try to do naive implementation of twitter with the following in mind:
 1. Try a development approach when we implement business logic + its unit tests first and the rest follows.
 2. Try to implement the core business logic such that the business logic "screams" its purpose.